 Studio Photos by Carolyn Arnold

-Early on in the project I found the scientific literature I was relying on to learn about these species did not provide me with the full range of knowledge I needed for the design process.
+Early in the project, I found the scientific literature I was relying on to learn about these species did not provide me with the full range of knowledge I needed for the design process.
 I needed a way to make up for the tacit knowledge designers rely on when designing for people, knowledge embedded in their memory and life experience and in the basic fact that they are humans designing for other humans.